 A year later, on 3 March 2017, the Supreme Court affirmed the decision of the Court of Appeal that struck out KNOC's original suit for a judicial review.
 The Supreme Court ruled that the action taken by the President in 2009 to void the award of the Blocks was within his executive powers.
 The remedy for KNOC was therefore a suit for breach of contract and damages and not a writ of certiorari.
-The Supreme Court did not rule on the merits of KNOC's case and therefore KNOC may still choose to return to the High Court with a contractual lawsuit.
+The Supreme Court did not rule on the merits of KNOC's case.
+KNOC could have chosen to return to the High Court with a contractual lawsuit, but it has become clear that they have decided to withdraw from the blocks, seeking a refund of their partial payment of the signature bonuses of US\$ 92.3 million.